The Pressure at the Base of My Skull

 They wrote down migraines.
 Sometimes headaches.
 Later occipital neuralgia.
 The question of whether something structural was causing the pressure at the base of my skull never made it into the chart.

 Have you ever left an appointment wondering if you said it wrong?
 I did.
+That question stayed with me for years.

 What It Took From Me

 These episodes kept increasing in frequency.
 Three quarters of every month.
 When they hit, I had to lay down and not move.
 Any movement and I would throw up.
 They stole entire days from me, sometimes more than one in a row.
-Movement made it worse.
-So did trying to stay upright through it.

 I sat in my primary care provider’s office and told her I couldn’t go on like this.
 The specialists kept calling it facial migraines.
 I told her I didn’t believe them anymore.
 That my daughter had asked me for a tissue and I had fallen apart.
 I had nothing left.

 She prescribed an antidepressant and referred me to a rheumatologist.
 Another specialist to go see and another months-long wait.
+Another delay while the pain kept getting worse.

 What They Tried

-After prescription NSAIDs and Botox injections didn’t work, they sent me to Pain management.
+After prescription NSAIDs and Botox injections didn’t work, they sent me to pain management.
 Twenty trigger point injections across my neck, shoulders, and upper back.
 They didn’t help.
 And every time I went back, I would beg them to put the needle in the back of my head, right where the ice pick was.

 “Oh no,” they’d say.
 “That’s only for neurology.
 We don’t touch the head.”